Home • SEO Articles • 75 Free SEO Tips For Small Business

 Anyone can create crappy little articles or pages every 5 days, but few people will be interested and Google will just flag you as having uninteresting content, regardless of the amount of pages you produce.

-One good, solid article every 3 months will get you better results.
+One good, long, informative, structured and engaging article every 3 months will get you better results.

 You can say whatever you want on your homepage, but if the rest of your website doesn’t back it up, Google will know.